Internet rap: Early 2010s: Cloud rap & Internet rap collectives

-In 2012, Black Kray's Goth Money alongside Wicca Phase's GothBoiClique and cloud rap pioneer Bones, would later draw influences from witch house, leading to the development of emo rap, later popularized by Lil Peep, XXXTentaction and Juice WRLD.
+In 2012, Black Kray's Goth Money alongside Wicca Phase's GothBoiClique and cloud rap pioneer Bones, would later draw influences from witch house, leading to the development of emo rap, later popularized by Lil Peep, XXXTentacion and Juice WRLD.
 Additionally, Kray's early collaborations with Working on Dying contributed to the development of tread music.
 By 2013, Swedish cloud rap artist Yung Lean's track "Ginseng Strip 2002" went viral online, influencing a new generation of internet rappers.
 Amarco referred to Lean, who visually drew influence from seapunk and vaporwave aesthetics, as "by and large a product of the internet and a leading example of a generation of youths who garner fame through social media."
-The Swedish online rap collective Drain Gang, consisting of Bladee, Ecco2K, Thaiboy Digital, and Whitearmor, further influenced the development of online rap music.
+The Swedish online rap collective Drain Gang, consisting of Bladee, Ecco2k, Thaiboy Digital, and Whitearmor, further influenced the development of online rap music.

 Contemporaneous developments in online underground rap during this period included experimental and industrial hip-hop artists such as Death Grips, JPEGMAFIA, Clipping and Injury Reserve.

-Late 2010s: SoundCloud Rap
+Mid–late 2010s: SoundCloud rap

 During the mid-to-late 2010s, the music distribution site SoundCloud became a central hub for a new style and movement in online hip-hop.
 South Florida's SoundCloud rap scene proved heavily influential to the sound of this era, drawing heavy influence from South Florida rap collectives like SpaceGhostPurrp's Raider Klan and Metro Zu.
 Artists like Denzel Curry, Lil Tracy (Yung Bruh) and Lil Peep would emerge from the scene as well as Lil Pump, who would rise to internet virality through his 2017 single, Gucci Gang.

 This era was defined by artists like XXXTentacion, Lil Uzi Vert, Lil Yachty and Playboi Carti, who were collectively labeled soundcloud rap.
 Although internet rappers had been releasing music on SoundCloud for years, it was only during this period that the term "soundcloud rap" became associated with a specific sound.
 Subsequently, the term "mumble rap" later emerged as a pejorative to describe the off-kilter lyricism and unclear cadence and delivery of these rappers.
 Additionally, Playboi Carti's label, Opium became responsible for the emergence of notable artists such as Ken Carson and Destroy Lonely in the late 2010s, who both reached wider popularity in the early 2020s.
 Artists associated with the label pioneered a fashion style described as "opiumcore", which drew from punk and alternative fashion, with the broader underground rap scene's internet-driven aesthetics being noted as influential to the high fashion world.